Ranking Structure

 7. Assist on any other tasks that may need done.

-9. Attend weekly division meeting.
+8. Attend the weekly division meeting.

 Major